athawe/AT-Enmity-Cycle/Pathfinder 2E/Enmity Cycle/Scenes/Environment.md

 <sup>GM Core p.
 170</sup>
 While you can represent long, heroic journeys using normal exploration, if you want something more detailed, you can use the hexploration subsystem instead.
 This is a method where the overland map is divided into individual hexagonal sections of territory.
 During their exploration, the PCs travel through and explore individual hexes, finding interesting sites, secrets, resources, and dangers.

 The pace of travel is measured in days rather than hours or minutes.
-This means choosing hexploration activities are more akin to choosing downtime activities than exploration activities.
+This means choosing *hexploration activities are more akin to choosing downtime activities than exploration activities*.
 Each day, the PCs explore or travel through a region of the wilderness measured in hexes on a map to survey, discover resources, forage, find sites, and reconnoiter potential foes and allies.

 Hexploration is ideal for sandbox-style campaigns, where the players are at liberty to set the course of their own adventure.
 The GM populates a region with interesting locations and situations that the players explore in any order they see fit.